 As the wolf makes a comeback in numbers in Europe, so are the unfounded fear from it.
-The Telegraphs from the UK reports on organised wolf hunting in France.
+The Telegraph newspaper from the UK reports on organised wolf hunting in France.

 Conservation groups furious as government allows limited hunting of protected grey wolf amid rise in attacks on farm animals.
 The wolf is a protected species under the Berne convention and European law.
 It can no longer be hunted or poisoned.
 Yet culls can exceptionally take place when all other attempts at protecting local livestock have failed.
 Under a government wolf plan, some 24 individuals can be “removed” – the official term – in this way per year.